erson/misewe/README.md

 ## Development Notes

 ### AI Collaboration Process
-- All code was written through interaction with Cursor AI
+- All code was written through interaction with AI
 - Decisions were guided by AI suggestions
 - Testing and validation were AI-assisted
 - Documentation was AI-generated